Implants

 This procedure to place a dental implant takes usually about an hour for one implant, 2 to 3 hours for multiple implants.

-The placement process consist of the following steps:
+The placement process consists of the following steps:

 ALL-ON-4 – Dental Implants